-In an online environment that is seemingly full of marketing opportunities it is challenging for small businesses that don’t have a big budget to hire a marketing team, hence the need for them to learn how to become social on their own.
-Everyone’s eyes are on mobile devices and social networks, but when it comes to social marketing, what works for organizations and bigger businesses may not necessarily work for small businesses.
+For small businesses on a small budget it can be challenging to hire a marketing team, hence the need for them to learn how to become social on their own.
+Everyone’s eyes are on mobile and social media, but when it comes to social marketing, what works for big organizations may not necessarily work for small businesses.

 1. Ignoring the potential of email newsletters to increase your sales

 Neither Facebook nor Twitter can replace good old email marketing, whose directness, immediacy, and higher conversion rates recommend it as a sustainable, long-term marketing tool even in the age of micro-blogging.
 The key to using email marketing effectively is to provide unique content and exclusive offers.